The Head and Shoulders Pattern

 Conclusion

-Once traders have become accustomed to the pattern, it can be easy to spot but bear in mind they won’t always look exactly like the examples provided in this article.
-Indeed, sometimes identifying the head and shoulders pattern can be somewhat subjective.
+Once traders have become accustomed to the pattern, it can be easy to spot but bear in mind they won’t always look perfectly like the examples provided in this article.
+Indeed, as with other chart patterns, sometimes identifying the head and shoulders pattern can be somewhat subjective.

 It's important to note that this is not an exact science.
 Whilst head and shoulders patterns are considered to signal price reversals, that doesn’t mean that a reversal will always materialise.

-As with any trading strategy, a head and shoulders strategy will undoubtedly produce false signals from time to time.
+As with any trading strategy, a head and shoulders strategy will undoubtedly produce false signals.
 It’s also possible that when reversals do materialise, profit target levels won’t be reached.
 Consequently, traders may want to consider other conditions for exiting their trade depending on market conditions.

 Risk-Free Demo Trading from Admiral Markets

-If you’re new to trading the head and shoulders pattern, it’s recommendable to experiment on a risk-free demo account before implementing the strategy in the live markets.
+If you’re new to trading the head and shoulders pattern, it’s recommendable to practise on a risk-free demo account before implementing the strategy in the live markets.
 A risk-free demo account from Admiral Markets allows traders to practise trading in realistic market conditions using virtual currency.
-Click the banner below to open a demo account today:
+Click the banner below to open a demo account: